 - Synthesize and present research findings to policy, practitioner, and researcher audiences at professional meetings

-- Engage in business development activities including idea generation, grant writing, and responding to requests for proposals (RFPs)
+- Engage in business development activities including idea generation, outreach, grant writing, and responding to requests for proposals (RFPs)

 - Occasional travel to client meetings and conferences